haacked/haacked.com/pages/about.md

 Here's a more condensed bio I use for conferences

-> Phil Haack is the founder of Haacked LLC where he coaches software organizations to become the best versions of themselves.
+> Phil Haack is a co-founder and CTO of [A Serious Business, Inc.](https://www.aseriousbusiness.com/) building serious products for serious people.
+Very serious.
+More on that later.
 >
-> To do this, Phil draws upon his over twenty years of experience in the software industry.
-Most recently, he was a director of engineering at GitHub and helped make GitHub friendly to developers on the Microsoft platform.
+> Phil has over twenty years of experience in the software industry.
+Prior to A Serious Business, Inc., he was a director of engineering at GitHub and helped make GitHub friendly to developers on the Microsoft platform.
 >
 > Prior to GitHub, he was a Senior Program Manager at Microsoft responsible for shipping ASP.NET MVC, NuGet, among other projects.
 These products had permissive open source licenses and ushered in Microsoft's Open Source era.
 >